 Periodontics Postgraduate Programs

-The Department of Periodontics provides instruction and clinical experience in the identification and clinical management of diseases of the periodontium and dental implants This includes etiology, diagnosis, prevention and treatment of periodontal diseases and surgical placement of implants, treatment of peri-implant disease and implant maintenance.
-Experienced faculty at the predoctoral, postdoctoral and continuing education levels conduct programs for dental professionals.
+The Department of Periodontics provides advanced instruction and clinical experience in the clinical management of the periodontium and dental implants in health and disease.
+This includes etiology, diagnosis, prevention and treatment of periodontal diseases and surgical placement of implants, treatment of peri-implant disease and implant maintenance.
+Experienced faculty at the predoctoral and postdoctoral education levels conduct programs for dental professionals.

-The postdoctoral program is a 34-month clinical specialty training leading to a Certificate of Proficiency in Periodontics and a research experience that leads to an MS or PhD degree.
-The Departmental goal is to provide the predoctoral and postdoctoral student with a strong educational foundation for a productive career in Dentistry and to contribute new knowledge through preclinical (basic) and clinical research in Periodontics and Implant Dentistry.
+The postdoctoral (residency) program is a 34-month clinical specialty training awarding a Certificate of Advanced Specialty in Periodontics.
+Residents gain research experience leading to a MS, MPH, or PhD degree.
+The Departmental goal is to provide postdoctoral students (residents) with a strong educational foundation for a productive career in periodontics and implant dentistry and to contribute new knowledge through guided preclinical (basic) and clinical research efforts.

 TOEFL requirement: Applicants should take the test no later than May of the year in which you are submitting your application, to ensure that your score arrives by the application deadline.
 TOEFL scores older than two years are not acceptable.